CombineSlayer24/TF2-MvM-Bot-Upgrades/README.md

 # Optional Plugins (To enhance your experience)
 * [Give Bots Weapons](https://forums.alliedmods.net/showthread.php?t=287668) [Gives Bots random weapons, I would recommend Bot Overhual's version]
 * [Give Bots Cosmetics](https://forums.alliedmods.net/showthread.php?p=2456267) [Gives bots random cosmetics, I would recommend Bot Overhual's version]
-* [Force Bots ready up](https://forums.alliedmods.net/showthread.php?p=1792358) [Instead of waiting 150 seconds, you make make all bots ready up]
+* [Force Bots ready up](https://forums.alliedmods.net/showthread.php?p=1792358) [Instead of waiting 150 seconds, you can make all bots ready up]

 # How does this work?
 When you your first download the requirements needed, you can start your server in a MvM map.
 Any bots that you add, TFBots (Default), or any Third-Party Bots like RCBots2, as long as it has BOT or the heavy-bot icon in the PING section.
 After 5 seconds from spawning/repsawning, they will receive upgrades to their weapons.
 And it's all done.